-State Command Chief Warrant Officer

-Now that winter is here, please remember to continue to exercise since the winter months typically bring with them some additional pounds.
-It's a lot easier to maintain physical fitness than to start an exercises program all over again, so please ensure that you take some time to keep up your
+By Chief Warrant Officer 5 Hector Vasquez State Command Chief Warrant Officer cise since the winter months typically bring with them some additional pounds.
+It's a lot easier to maintain physical fitness than to start an exercises program all over again, so please ensure that you take some time to keep up your physical fitness.

-physical fitness.